Ready to make a decision

 • Visiting times will be Monday to Friday 10am to 4pm and Saturday 10am to 2pm.
 Visitors will not be able to enter outside the designated visiting hours.

-• Do all visitors to an aged care facility need to have had a flu shot?
+• Do all visitors to an Residential Care facility need to have had a flu shot?

-Do all visitors to an aged care facility need to have had a flu shot?
+Do all visitors to an Residential Care facility need to have had a flu shot?

-The Government have mandated that no one can enter a residential aged care facility without an up-to-date flu shot.
+The Government have mandated that no one can enter a Residential Care facility without an up-to-date flu shot.
 The Health Department make it clear that the only exceptions to this rule are, “in medical practice, the only absolute contraindications to influenza vaccines are:

 • Anaphylaxis after a previous dose of any influenza vaccine,